Opportunities

 Planetary science involves the study of solar system formation and evolution, the geology of planets and their atmospheres, asteroid impacts and dynamics.
 Fundamentally, it is the study of how a nebula of dust and gas can evolve to a planetary system, and generate planets capable of supporting life.
 It pulls together multiple fields, pure and applied, including engineering.

-Curtin University has the largest planetary science research program in Australia, inclusive of the Desert Fireball Network, and is looking to expand this vibrant and diverse team with new PhD students.
+Curtin University has the largest planetary science research program in Australia, and is looking to expand this vibrant and diverse team with new PhD students.